C. James Dale and Carla Grossetti, for CNN • Updated 5th July 2017

 The Other Side stocks a mixed bag of brands, but focuses on the Australian line Three Over One, with its blue-and-white striped tops, green twill trousers and sweats (traditionally for men, now expanding to women).

 In Paddington, a detour down William Street is worthwhile.
 Start off on the corner at T2, an outlet of the popular Australian boutique tea chain.

 There are any number of cute stores (Just William Chocolates, Elegantly Scant fine lingerie and I Like Birds new and vintage homeware, to name a few) and you can get a panini, pasta and coffee at Paddington Alimentari.

+Paddington Markets is an institution -- a cornucopia of stalls sell everything from organic cotton tees to pop art imagery to the latest fashion.
 As well as being a fantastic platform for creative types to show off their art, it provides an opportunity to gawp at an idiosyncratic crowd.

 Malls in the CBD

 Yes, Sydney does normal stuff, too.
+Like malls.